Magic, Alief, and Make-Believe

 Abstract

-Leddington (2016) remains the leading contemporary philosophical account of magic, one that has been relatively unchallenged.
-In this discussion piece, I have three aims; namely, to (i) criticise Leddington’s attempt to explain the experience of magic in terms of belief-discordant alief; (ii) explore the possibility that much, if not all, of the experience of magic can be explained by mundane belief-discordant perception; and (iii) argue that make-believe is crucial to successful performances of magic in ways Leddington at best overlooks and at worst denies.
+Leddington (2016.
+“The Experience of Magic.”
+The Journal of Aesthetics and Art Criticism 74: 253–64) remains the leading philosophical account of magic, one that has gone relatively unchallenged.
+In this discussion piece, I have three aims.
+Namely, to (i) criticize Leddington’s attempt to explain the experience of magic in terms of belief-discordant alief; (ii) explore the possibility that much, if not all, of the experience of magic can be explained by mundane belief-discordant perception; and (iii) argue that make-believe is crucial to successful performances of magic in ways Leddington at best overlooks and at worst denies.

 Author's Profile